Andersso/SM-WeaponModels/README.md

 ## List of weapons - TF2
 *Some weapons may be missing or invalid*

-Name | Class-Name | Item definition index
+Name | Classname | Item definition index
 --- | --- | ---
 Bat | tf_weapon_bat | 0
 Bottle | tf_weapon_bottle | 1